 Now, you might be thinking, Anil is the biggest stereo-typed dick I ‘ve ever seen.
 Why is he fucking whining so much ?
 Yep !
 Probably.
 Though I didn’t live my whole life in Detroit and here in San Francisco, I spent most of my best years there.
 People always said that School years and Single years would be some of the most fun years of life, and my school years here truly did not disappoint.
 (Of Course, the other half of them are in India and I loved them as much).
 I loved those early mornings when I’d go to Starbucks and pick up a grande vanilla latte, and sometimes that delicious 20-grams-of-fat brownie, and head over to school or all those parties in Detroit.
 (Yep, Detroit is where I spent most of my fun years)

 The attitudes like ‘chalta hai’ and ‘bossism’ in India is one commonality and I have to realize this, so that I truly can come to peace with living in India.
 One of my mom’s friends once told me “to survive in India you need two things: patience and a good sense of humor.”
-So, when I think of India as a vibrant place and that India too has so much to offer because it’s modernizing in many ways, it is not that depressing after-all !
+So, when I think of India as a vibrant place and that India too has so much to offer because it’s modernizing in many ways, it is not that depressing after all !

 One important thing that you must understand very well: How much you get paid ?
 When it comes to compensation, people moving back have inflated expectations.
 Do not go by hearsay; a friend or friend’s friend who returned to India has told you a tall story about Indian salaries.
-Do not go by that yard stick.
+Do not go by that yardstick.
 USD will not convert to INR.
 The first thing to remember is that you will not make the rupee equivalent of your US salary in India.
 The cost of living in India is significantly lower than that in the US.
-This also means a lower labour cost in India.
+This also means a lower labor cost in India.
 And pay in India does not usually reflect cost of living.
 You make less than you should (Big Mac Index).Now according to the last available index dated July 2011, a Big Mac costing USD 4.07 in the US costs USD 1.89 in dollar terms in India (Rs 85 converted at an exchange rate of Rs 45).
 It means that the Big Mac costs 54% less in India; the cost of living is 54% lower in India.
 Read another way, this means that the rupee is undervalued by 54% to the dollar and that on the basis of PPP, one dollar would actually be worth Rs 21 instead of Rs 45.
 So if you are drawing a salary of USD 100,000 in the US, you can expect to draw Rs 21 lakh in India, give or take.
 At an exchange rate of Rs 45, that would translate to an Indian salary of USD 46,666 or 46% of the US salary.

 Jot down YOUR pro’s and con’s.
 I am listing a few that crossed my mind here.